Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Belief kinetics and likelihood ratio transfer

-I will first consider an adaptation of the protocol named LPTMR for likelihood pair transfer mediated reasoning.
-LPTMR results from LRTMR by modifying step~\ref{transfer} as follows: \begin{quote} $B$ determines $l$ and $l^\prime$ such that $l = L(E,H)$, $l^\prime = L(E,\neg H)$, and $\displaystyle r = \frac{l}{l^\prime}$;\footnote{ It is assumed that $l$ and $l^\prime$ are known as closed expressions with non-zero and non-negative value not in excess of 1 for the meadow of rational numbers.
-This assumption is implicitly used many times below in order to be able to apply $\frac{t}{t}= 1$ for various terms t.
-The same use is made of non-zero prior odds $P_A(H)$ and $P_H(E)$ which must as well be known in terms of such expression so as to guarantee $\frac{P(H)}{P(H)}= 1$ and $\frac{P(E)}{P(E)}= 1$.} $B$ communicates both $l$ and $l^\prime$ to $A$ in addition to information concerning what sentences these values are likelihoods of. \end{quote} In order to process the incoming information concerning $l$ and $l^\prime$, $A$ first applies the following transformation, thereby obtaining an intermediate (precise) belief function $Q_l$:
+I will first consider an adaptation of the protocol named SLTMR for successive (or separate) likelihood transfer mediated reasoning.
+SLTMR results from LRTMR by modifying step~\ref{transfer} as follows:

+First $B$ determines $l$ and $l^\prime$ such that $l = L^0_B(E,H)$, $l^\prime = L^0_B(E,\neg H)$, and $\displaystyle r = l/l^\prime$.\footnote{ It is assumed that $l$ and $l^\prime$ are known as closed expressions with non-zero and non-negative value not in excess of 1 for the meadow of rational numbers.
+This assumption is implicitly used many times below in order to be able to apply $t/t= 1$ for various terms t.
+The same use is made of non-zero prior odds $P_A(H)$ and $P_A(E)$ which must as well be known in terms of such expression so as to guarantee $P_A(H)/P_A(H)= 1$ and $P_A(E)/P_A(E)= 1$.} Then $B$ successively communicates first $l$ and then $l^\prime$ to $A$, in both cases in addition to information concerning what sentences these values are likelihoods of.

+In order to process the incoming information concerning $l$ and $l^\prime$, $A$ first applies the following transformation, thereby obtaining an intermediate (precise) belief function $Q_l$:

-Following the exposition of Bradley~\cite{Bradley2005} this is the Adams transformation corresponding to an intended update of likelihood $L_A(E,H) = P_A^0(E \midd H)$ to value $l$.
+Following the exposition of Bradley~\cite{Bradley2005} this is the Adams transformation corresponding to an intended update of likelihood $L^0_A(E,H) $ to value $l$.

-Next $A$ applies Adams conditioning to $P^\prime$ in order to update its likelihood $L_A(E,\neg H) = P_A^0(E \midd \neg H)$ to value $l^\prime$, thus obtaining a second intermediate belief function $R_A$:
+Next $A$ applies Adams conditioning to $Q_l$ in order to update its likelihood $L_A(E,\neg H) $ to value $l^\prime$, thus obtaining a second intermediate belief function $R_{l.l^\prime}$: